-The camp has up to 16 guests staying at anyone time in its eight luxury tents with en suite bathrooms.
+The camp has up to 16 guests staying at any one time in its eight luxury tents.
 The focus of the camp is a large dining tent with a shaded 'sitting out' area.
 As well as a fully-stocked complimentary bar, there is a small reference library of African books and a variety of games.
 There is a campfire every evening, around which guests can share the day's adventures with like-minded souls.

 All the places we stayed at were just perfect.
 The food, accommodations, and the people were wonderful.
 Two Best things about the trip were the Balloon Ride and the Shared Safari Camp.
 Everyone knew their jobs and were very accommodating and made the trip better because we experienced their warm hospitality.Read More